 The greater rhea is just one of Uruguay’s many species of bird © Mikelane45, Dreamstime

 In the west of the country, there’s great birdwatching (and spectacular sunsets) by the Río Uruguay.

 Termas de Daymán is the largest of Uruguay’s hot baths © Leonardo Correa, Wikimedia Commons

 Further north there are many hot-springs resorts, such as the Termas de Daymán, near Salto.

-The El Anglo meat-processing plant at Fray Bentos is being restored as a wonderful museum of industrial heritage.
+The UNESCO-recognised El Anglo meat-processing plant at Fray Bentos has been restored as a wonderful museum of industrial heritage.

 Others are passing through from Buenos Aires to Brazil – most follow the coast, maybe bypassing Punta for La Pedrera, Cabo Polonio or José Ignacio – but it’s also possible to go through the interior to Rivera (which offers the best onward connections) or other border points.
 It’s also possible to travel up the litoral of western Uruguay and through Argentina (entering from Fray Bentos, Paysandú or Salto) to reach Iguazú Falls and the pantanal.